Plainfield Trash Facts

 Track Governing statute The legal test Status

-Under CGS 16-50i, a privately owned electric generating facility using cogeneration technology is exempt from needing a Siting Council Certificate only if its generating capacity is “twenty-five megawatts of electricity or less.”2 The Plainfield plant’s generating capacity is 45 megawatts — the developer’s own stated figure.
-SMART’s waste-to-energy project is on the state regulatory record through its filings with CT DEEP,1211 and the 45-megawatt capacity is the figure the developer has stated in reporting to residents.1416 Because 45 megawatts is above the 25-megawatt threshold, the small-facility exemption does not apply and a Certificate is required.2 When an application is filed, CGS 16-50n lets the owner of any property abutting the proposed facility petition for intervenor status in the proceeding.2
+Under CGS 16-50i, a privately owned electric generating facility using cogeneration technology is exempt from needing a Siting Council Certificate only if its generating capacity is “twenty-five megawatts of electricity or less.”2 The developer’s own stated capacity for this plant is 45 megawatts,1921 and the project is on the state regulatory record through its DEEP filings.1211

-That test has a factual backdrop the state has already documented.
-Connecticut’s adopted 2016 Comprehensive Materials Management Strategy commits the state to the statutory waste hierarchy of CGS 22a-228(b) — source reduction and reuse first, then recycling and composting, then energy recovery, with landfill disposal “as a last resort” — and to a binding target of diverting at least 60% of municipal solid waste from disposal by 2024.6 DEEP’s own 2023 Solid Waste Disposal and Diversion Report records that the state diverted only about 35% of the 3.48 million tons of MSW it generated, states verbatim that it “did not meet its statutory goal of 60% diversion by January 1, 2024,” and reports that 940,667 tons of disposal-bound waste were shipped out of state after the MIRA facility closed.7 Whether a new 45-megawatt mixed-waste facility is “necessary” to meet the state’s disposal needs, or instead the “substantial excess capacity” the statute forbids, is the question DEEP must answer against that record.3
+The need question still has a documented factual backdrop.
+Connecticut’s adopted 2016 Comprehensive Materials Management Strategy uses the statutory waste hierarchy of CGS 22a-228(b) — source reduction and reuse first, then recycling and composting, then energy recovery, with landfill disposal “as a last resort” — and set a target of diverting at least 60% of municipal solid waste from disposal by 2024.6 DEEP’s 2023 report says the state diverted about 35% of 3.48 million tons of MSW, did not meet the 60% goal, and shipped 940,667 tons of disposal-bound waste out of state after the MIRA facility closed.7 The Siting Council must separately find a public need under CGS 16-50p.
+If DEEP determines that § 22a-208d applies, DEEP would also have to make the written findings required there.23

 Connecticut is far below its own recycling goal — yet the plant’s premise is a disposal shortage